OwenAEdwards/OwenAEdwards/README.md

 - 🎓 Computer Science student at the University of Cincinnati
 - 👨‍🏫 Currently a TA for the [Department of Computer Science](https://ceas.uc.edu/academics/departments/computer-science.html) teaching Linux and C
 - 🛠️ I have previous experience in industry and as a TA:
-  - Previously a software engineering intern at [Paycor](https://www.paycor.com/) working with Angular, Java, Flask, and Docker for 3 months
+  - Software Engineer Intern at [Paycor](https://www.paycor.com/) working with Angular, Java, Flask, and Docker on ATS software for 3 months
-  - Previously a software engineering intern at [Siemens Digital Industries Software](https://plm.sw.siemens.com/en-US/nx/) working in C++ on CAD software for 1 year
+  - Software Engineer Intern at [Siemens Digital Industries Software](https://plm.sw.siemens.com/en-US/nx/) working in C++ on CAD software for 1 year
-  - Previously a TA for the [Department of Engineering & Computing Education](https://ceas.uc.edu/academics/departments/engineering-education.html) teaching Python
+  - TA for the [Department of Engineering & Computing Education](https://ceas.uc.edu/academics/departments/engineering-education.html) teaching Python
+- 🚗 I'm currently working on a [Smart Parking App](https://github.com/OwenAEdwards/Senior-Design-Project) with Dart and Flutter
+- ⚡ Learning guitar and playing with my cat 🐈

 ### 💼 **Actively Looking for Full-Time, Software Engineer Position**